ramadidhanaraju042/Library-Management-System/README.md

 ⚙️ Features:
    Feature	                              Description
-📚 Add Book	                 Add fiction or non-fiction books with title, author,                                    copies, and subject.
+📚 Add Book	                 Add fiction or non-fiction books with title, author,
 🔍 Search Book	             Search for a book by title (case-insensitive).
 📖 Display All Books	       View all books available in the library with details.
 🧾 Borrow Book	             Borrow a book if copies are available; updates inventory.